DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-01-initial-placement-findings.md

 However on early years routes the ‘main setting’ is where a trainee might have one or even two official placements, it could also be their employer.

 > “People would be employed at a nursery or a young child setting and the program has three placements - two of them would be at their own setting, one at a different setting.
-Those would be spaced out throughout the year.”
+Those would be spaced out throughout the year.”—R6 P1
-> R6 P1

 Early years trainees and candidates do not go to schools.
 They go to private nursery businesses.
 So early years providers tend to refer to the placement locations and early years salaried course employers as ‘settings’.

 We identified commonly used terms by providers when referring to placements:

-* First placement
+- First placement
-* Placement A
+- Placement A
-* Second placement
+- Second placement
-* Placement B
+- Placement B
-* Contrast placement
+- Contrast placement
-* Temporary placement
+- Temporary placement
-* Complementary placement
+- Complementary placement
-* Phase B
+- Phase B

 Placements are mandatory and provide trainees with versatile teaching experience.
 ‘Contrast’ and ‘complementary’ placements reflect that notion and offer the trainee exposure to a different context than their main location, or previous placements.
 For example, an inner city placement might be contrasted with a rural placement.
 A placement in an all-girls school might be followed by a placement in an all-boys setting.